How does this medication work? What will it do for me?

 What form(s) does this medication come in?

 Each vial of sterile, preservative free, non-pyrogenic, clear, colourless-to-slightly-brownish liquid contains 1000 mg of obinutuzumab.
-Nonmedicinal ingredients: L-histidine/L-histidine hydrochloride poloxamer 188, trehalose and water for injection.
+Nonmedicinal ingredients: L-histidine/L-histidine hydrochloride poloxamer 188, trehalose, and water for injection.

 How should I use this medication?

-The recommended adult dose of obinutuzumab is 1000 mg, given by intravenous infusion (into a vein), into a site specially prepared for giving this medication.
+For treating Chronic Lymphocytic Leukemia (CLL), the recommended adult dose of obinutuzumab is 1000 mg, given by intravenous infusion (into a vein), into a site specially prepared for giving this medication.
 Obinutuzumab is given as a series of 6 cycles, each lasting 28 days.

 For the first cycle, 100 mg of obinutuzumab is given on Day 1, and the remaining 900 mg is given on Day 2.
 A dose of 1000 mg is given on Days 8 and 15.
 For the remaining cycles, a dose of 1000 mg is given on Day 1 of each cycle only.